 A new first-look clip at Andor reveals to us some of the main themes of the show.
 In it, we see Diego Luna’s Cassian and Stellan Skarsgård’s Luthen discussing the shortcomings of the Empire.
 This Andor clip really sets the tone for what’s to come.

 At Disney’s D23 Expo, we received a new Andor trailer to get us even more excited for the show.

 Recently, we learned who would direct the next season of the Star Wars show.
 Tony Gilroy revealed that directing season two of Andor would be Ariel Kleiman, Janus Metz, and Alonso Ruizpalacios.
 Each of these directors will direct blocks of episodes tied to narrative arcs explored in the show.
 Yellowjackets‘ Kleiman will direct six episodes split into two parts.
 The directors from Andor season one will not return.

 Behind the Scenes

 Andor began filming in London in November 2020.
 Tony Gilroy created the series, which will run for 12 episodes.
-It’s unclear if this is intended to be a limited series or if it has the potential to continue beyond a single season.

 The cast for the series includes Genevieve O’Reilly, who will reprise her role as Mon Mothma (Rogue One).
 Co-stars Stellan Skarsgard, Denise Gough, and Kyle Soller will be part of the story.
 And obviously we have Diego Luna as Cassian.
 Though in the above behind-the-scenes peek video, they mention there are 200 main cast members.
 Which is just a few.

 Originally published on December 10, 2020.
-Updated November 10, 2021.

 This post has affiliate links, which means we may earn advertising money if you buy something.
 This doesn’t cost you anything extra, we just have to give you the heads up for legal reasons.
 Click away!